ark-lang/ark/README.md

     * [Building](#building)

 ## <a name="getting-involed"></a> Getting Involved
-Check out the [contributing](/CONTRIBUTING.md), there's a lot of information there to give you ideas of how you can help out.
+Check out the [contributing guide](/CONTRIBUTING.md), there's a lot of information there to give you ideas of how you can help out.

 ## <a name="example"></a> Example